 The prevalence is unknown.
-The disorder has been reported worldwide but is more commonly observed in the Indian subcontinent where the reported incidence is 1/200-1/250 ophthalmic patients.
+The disorder has been reported worldwide but is more commonly observed in the Indian subcontinent where the estimated annual incidence is 1/135-1/200 ophthalmic patients.
 Males are predominantly affected.
 Of late, the disease incidence seems to be reducing.

-The age of onset of ED is 20-30 years (earlier in Asians).
+The predominant age of onset is 20-30 years (earlier in Asians).
 The disorder can appear in adolescence.
 Eales disease (ED) is characterized by 3 sequential vascular responses that determine the course of the disease: inflammation (peripheral retinal perivasculitis); occlusion (peripheral retinal capillary non-perfusion); and neovascularisation of the retina or disk, which often leads to vitreous hemorrhage.
 The first 2 stages are generally asymptomatic while vitreous hemorrhage (often sudden and unilateral) is characterized by small specks, floaters, ''cobwebs'' and a decrease in visual acuity (often remission).
-The second eye is affected in 50-90% of cases after a gap of 3-10 years.
+The fellow eye is affected in 50-90% of cases after a gap of 3-10 years.
 Recurrences are common.
 Recurrent bleeds result in tractional retinal detachments, retinal tears, and epimacular membranes.
 Others may show a mild reduction of vision associated with retinal vasculitis (without vitreous hemorrhage).
 In addition, headache, variation in peripheral circulation, dyspepsia, chronic constipation, and epistaxis have also been associated with ED.
 Saxena and Kumar classification is based on visual outcomes and is as follows: Stage 1: periphlebitis of small (1a) and large (1b) calibre vessels with superficial retinal hemorrhages; Stage 2a: capillary non-perfusion, 2b: neovascularization elsewhere/of the disc; Stage 3a: fibrovascular proliferation, 3b: vitreous hemorrhage; Stage 4a: traction/combined rhegmatogenous retinal detachment and 4b: rubeosis iridis, neovascular glaucoma, complicated cataract and optic atrophy.

 Diagnosis is based on fundus fluorescein angiography (FFA) findings that may show early changes such as periphlebitis, vascular sheathing or peripheral nonperfusion and neovascularization.
 Wide field angiography is useful for the detection of peripheral lesions in the retina.
 Ultrasonography is needed to rule out associated retinal detachment and ocular coherence tomography (OCT) offers high-resolution imaging of the retina.
-OCT can demonstrate regions of neovascularization, hemorrhage, and macular edema.
-Nongranulomatous anterior uveitis may be observed.

-Differential diagnosis includes retinopathy of prematurity (ROP) sequelae, familial exudative vitreoretinopathy, sarcoidosis, Behçet disease, sickle cell anemia (see these terms), Terson syndrome, posttraumatic vitreous hemorrhage, juvenile diabetes and primary branch retinal vein occlusion.
+Differential diagnosis includes retinopathy of prematurity (ROP) sequelae, familial exudative vitreoretinopathy, sarcoidosis, Behçet disease, sickle cell anemia, Terson syndrome, posttraumatic vitreous hemorrhage, juvenile diabetes and primary branch retinal vein occlusion.